Nintendo Classics: Game Boy Advance

-Announced in a Nintendo Direct on February 8, 2023, Game Boy Advance games were added to the service worldwide with six titles the same day.
-As of 25 September 2025, there are 30 (Note: 27 games in North America and PAL regions, none of which are exclusive to these regions; 30 games in Japan, three of which are exclusive to this region.) games available, including the following:
+Announced in a Nintendo Direct on February 8, 2023, Game Boy Advance (GBA) games were added to the service worldwide with six titles the same day.
+An update on September 4, 2025 added the ability to remap the in-game controls.
+As of 8 July 2026, there are 33 (Note: 29 games in North America and PAL regions, none of which are exclusive to these regions; 33 games in Japan, 4 of which are exclusive to this region.) games available, including the following: